National Curriculum Expectations for Reading

 Reading at Chesswood

 At Chesswood, we use the Accelerated Reader Programme to support children's progress in reading.
-Children take at least termly tests on Star Reader to determine their reading level.
+Children take termly tests on Star Reader to determine their reading level.
 This is in the form of a ZPD (Zone of Proximal Development) - the level children should be reading at to maximise progress.
 For example, a ZPD of 3.4 to 4.1 ; children would be expected to be selecting books to read within that range (All Accelerated Reader books in school have a level code e.g. 3.9), quickly moving towards the upper end of that range and seeking to exceed their level.
 For each Accelerated Reader book completed, children undertake a quiz to indicate the level of comprehension the child has.
-For further information, go to http://doc.renlearn.com/KMNet/R003985016GG79F2.pdf.
+All children have a bespoke, equitable reading target to achieve by the end of each half term.
+Teachers regularly feedback to children their progress against this target.